pypsa-meets-earth/pypsa-earth/doc/community/software-hints.md

 ### Python

-[Python 3](https://www.python.org/) is used as our main programming language, thus its knowledge is mandatory.
+[Python 3](https://www.python.org/) is our main programming language, so proficiency is essential.

-To refresh your knowledge, you may use plenty of online courses free-of-charge, e.g. [CSDojo playlist](https://www.youtube.com/c/CSDojo/playlists).
-Useful content to watch refer to numpy and pandas.
+To refresh your knowledge, you can use plenty of online courses free-of-charge, e.g. [CSDojo playlist](https://www.youtube.com/c/CSDojo/playlists).
+It is also helpful to review material on NumPy and pandas.

 ### Conda